-At some point, every strata council is placed in the unenviable position of having to chase an owner for unpaid strata fees or special levies.
+Every strata council is at some point placed in the unenviable position of having to chase an owner for unpaid strata fees or special levies.
 Too often, strata councils drag their feet in enforcing such non-payment, not wanting to play the bad guy who has to put pressure on an owner who may be in financial hardship.

 The bottom line, however, is that not only does every owner have an obligation to pay their strata fees and special levies, but the strata council has a duty to enforce the collection of these amounts.
 Owners are free to make alternate payment arrangements, but the strata council may still have no choice but to take steps in order to ensure the debt is protected.
 Failing to promptly and fairly pursue arrears can result in cash flow problems for the strata corporation and difficulty in encouraging prompt payment by owners generally.